node-red/node-red-dashboard/README.md

 Use the Node-RED google group: <https://groups.google.com/forum/#!forum/node-red>
 or the Dashboard-ui channel in <a href="http://nodered.org/slack/">Slack</a>

+The current work in progress list is shown in the
+<a href="https://github.com/node-red/node-red-dashboard/projects/1" target="_blank"> Github Project</a>.

 ## Contributing

 Before raising a pull-request, please read our